What Content Should I Create?

 We include Top Rank in this view so you can immediately determine whether you have an existing piece of content covering the topic.
 Consider updating it if you’re ranking well for the topic.
 Otherwise a new piece of content is probably in order.
 You’ll just need to verify whether there’s an intent mismatch.

-Although Topic Volume is included in this view, it’s best to think of it as an aspirational metric.
+Topic Volume is included in this view, but it’s more of an aspirational metric.
 You’ll never capture all the search volume because unfortunately, you have to share that traffic with everyone else that appears in the SERP.

 Although Potential Value ($) is the primary filter for this view, consider also applying filters for Personalized Difficulty and Topic Authority.
 In the ideal situation you’ll have topics with great Potential Value ($) that are easy for you to rank (low Personalized Difficulty) where you have a distinct advantage (high Topic Authority).